 These regional trail systems provide opportunities for long-distance bike rides, but also provide for local walking and running users.
 In addition to the trail systems, there are some existing opportunities for bicycling along the wide shoulders of Roy Rogers Road and there are some bike-friendly streets in the area north of Beef Bend Road and on lower volume streets within King City.
 Washington County is currently improving Fischer Road between 131st Avenue and Highway 99W to add bike lanes.
-There are few other opportunities for comfortable bicycling within or near the URA as man streets carry higher volumes of traffic and operate at higher speeds.
+There are few other opportunities for comfortable bicycling within or near the URA as many streets carry higher volumes of traffic and operate at higher speeds.
 This situation not only increases the need for caution but also makes plans for completion of the connected regional trails systems even more important when carrying out long-range planning processes for the King City URA.
-Figure 13 presents a qualitative evaluation of bicycling facilities in the King City URA area.